Locally Constant Fibrations and Positivity of Curvature

-\begin{Theorem} Let $f\colon X\rightarrow Y$ be a holomorphic fibre bundle with fibre $F$.
-Assume that $f$ is a projective morphism, that $Y$ is a projective klt variety with numerically trivial canonical class $\cc_1(Y)=0$, that $F$ is a normal, projective, rationally connected variety with rational singularities and that the relative tangent bundle sequence
+This section is devoted to the proof of the following result; its statement is somewhat surprising to the author since we need not impose any integrability conditions on the subsheaf $f^*\mathcal{T}_Y \subseteq \mathcal{T}_X$: \begin{Lemma} Let $f\colon X\rightarrow Y$ be a holomorphic fibre bundle with fibre $F$.
+Assume that $f$ is projective, that $Y$ is a log terminal projective variety with numerically trivial canonical class $\cc_1(Y)=0$ and that $F$ is a normal projective variety such that $\emph{Pic}^0(F) = 0$.
+If the relative tangent bundle sequence